MicrosoftDocs/azure-docs/articles/machine-learning/how-to-use-reinforcement-learning.md

 > * Set up an experiment
 > * Define head and worker nodes
 > * Create an RL estimator
-> * Submit an experiment to start a run
+> * Submit an experiment to start a job
 > * View results

 This article is based on the [RLlib Pong example](https://aka.ms/azureml-rl-pong) that can be found in the Azure Machine Learning notebook [GitHub repository](https://github.com/Azure/MachineLearningNotebooks/blob/master/how-to-use-azureml/reinforcement-learning/README.md).